Gaussian lower bound for the Neumann Green function of ageneral parabolic operator: The parametrix method revisited

 \end{theorem}

-\begin{remark} Let us assume that conditions (i)-(iv) above hold in the whole space $\mathbb{R}^n\times \mathbb{R}$ instead of $Q$ only.
+\begin{remark} Let us assume that conditions $(i)$-$(iv)$ above hold in all of the whole space $\mathbb{R}^n\times \mathbb{R}$ instead of $Q$ only.
 Taking into account the exponential term in $N^2$ in \eqref{2.10}, we prove, once again with the help of the reproducing property, the following global estimate in time:

-for some constant $\kappa >0$, where $(x,t,\xi ,\tau )\in (\mathbb{R}^n\times \mathbb{R})^2$.
+for some constant $\kappa >0$, where $(x,t;\xi ,\tau )\in (\mathbb{R}^n\times \mathbb{R})^2$.

-We point out that \eqref{2.14} does not give the two-sided gaussian bounds by Fabes and Stroock \cite{FS} for the divergence form operator $\partial _i(a_{ij}(x,t)\partial _j\, \cdot \, )-\partial _t$ with ($C^\infty$) smooth coefficients.
+We point out that \eqref{2.14} does not give the two-sided Gaussian bounds by Fabes and Stroock \cite{FS} for the divergence form operator $\partial _i(a_{ij}(x,t)\partial _j\, \cdot \, )-\partial _t$ with ($C^\infty$-) smooth coefficients.
 This is not surprising since the arguments we used for proving \eqref{2.14} are not well adapted to divergence form operator.
-We note however that the approach developed in \cite{FS} for establishing the gaussian two-sided bounds is more involved.
+We note however that the approach developed in \cite{FS} for establishing Gaussian two-sided bounds is more involved.

 Gaussian two-sided bounds were obtained by S. D. Eidel'man and F. O. Porper \cite{EP} when the coefficients of $L$ satisfy the uniform Dini condition with respect to $x$.
 The main tool in \cite{EP} is a parabolic Harnack inequality.
 We refer also to \cite{Ar1}, \cite{Fa}, \cite{It} and \cite{NS}, where the reader can find various results on bounds for the fundamental solution. \end{remark}